exceptionless/Website/content/news/2016/2016-03-16-simple-app-deployment-azure-continuous-deployment-github.md

 No production settings are stored in source control or artifacts repository.

-For our ASP.NET application, our <a href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Core/Settings.cs" target="_blank">settings class</a> will look up named settings in the following order:
+For our ASP.NET application, our settings class will look up named settings in the following order:

   1. environment variables
   2. local config.json file
   3. app settings

-It will then fall back to a <a href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Core/Utility/SettingsBase.cs#L59" target="_blank">default value</a> if no explicit settings are found.
+It will then fall back to a default value if no explicit settings are found.

 **Configuring our static Angular JavaScript app** is a bit more work since it can't look these settings up dynamically at runtime.
 So instead we add some code to our deployment process.

 * Azure automatically runs a <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/deploy.sh" target="_blank">deploy.sh</a> file after getting the artifacts via git deploy.
-It’s sole job is to run a <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/src/app_data/jobs/triggered/config/run.js" target="_blank">node script</a> that rewrites our <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/src/app.config.js" target="_blank">app.config.js</a> settings with settings defined in environment variables.
+It’s sole job is to run a node script that rewrites our <a href="https://github.com/exceptionless/Exceptionless.UI/blob/master/src/app.config.js" target="_blank">app.config.js</a> settings with settings defined in environment variables.

 ## Conclusion